Activity time: 10 minutes

 Using the extra jar and your own family as an example, demonstrate taking a spoon and adding multiple layers of colored salt to the jar.
 As you add the salt, say which family member it represents and name some way that person helps take care of the family.

 Then, ask the children to fill their own jars.
 Each time he/she adds a new color, ask each child to share something that family member does to care for others in the family, or something the child does to care for that family member.
 Children may like to think of ways two family members represented by adjacent layers connect.
 For instance, a child who starts off with a yellow layer that represents a grandfather might say "I help my grandfather weed in the garden."
-Next, the child might add a red layer to represent his/her mother and say "My grandfather brought my mother ice cream to give us all for dessert."
+Next, the child might add a red layer to represent their mother and say "My grandfather brought my mother ice cream to give us all for dessert."

 The thinner the layers, the longer it will take to fill each jar.
 Encourage the children to make rather wide layers of three to five spoonfuls each.
 Top off the jars with corks or their painted tops and let the children take them home.